 Tinnitus is also referred to as ringing in the ears.
 It’s commonly associated with hearing loss.

 Several hearing aids include special features that may alleviate tinnitus.
 These include masking sounds and apps that provide relaxation exercises.

 Hearing aids for tinnitus come in a variety of styles.
 They can also be used for multiple hearing loss levels.

-In addition to hearing aids that provide tinnitus relief, treatments for tinnitus include cognitive behavioral therapy and anxiety-relieving medication.
+In addition to hearing aids that provide tinnitus relief, treatments for tinnitus include therapy like CBT and anxiety-relieving medication.